 Saudi Telecom Company: a sponsorship agreement states that STC will be given 12 minutes of every game played at home to be used for promotional purposes on the stadium.

-Moreover, Real Madrid has deals with other big names such as Coca Cola, Audi, Adidas, Samsung and others.
+Moreover, Real Madrid has deals with other big names such as Adidas, Coca Cola, Audi, BOSS and others.

 In brief, football industry is about business.
 If you checked the other clubs such as Barcelona or Manchester United, you will find the same concept as well.
 Each club implements a business model that allows them to increase the revenues.
 They utilizes the technology advances to continuously enhance the model and innovate new marketing ideas for a more success.
 So, next time when you watch your favorite football team, you may remember the other team behind the scene that runs the business.